octoblu/nanocyte-component-creators-guide/README.md

 ```
 git clone https://github.com/octoblu/nanocyte-node-registry.git
 ```
+You should now create a new branch for your changes: `git checkout -b new-branch`

 Now you will need to edit the registry to include your component.
 The registry is located in `nanocyte-node-registry/registry.json`.
 There are a variety of properties to keep in mind when adding your component to the registry.

 ### Registry component properties